AI Motion Graphics for Social Media: How to Make Your Content Stand Out

 YouTube-Specific Tips

-- Use 16:9 motion graphics for standard YouTube content
+| Use 16:9 motion graphics | Standard YouTube content is usually landscape. |

-- Add motion graphics at retention drop-off points to re-engage viewers
+| Add motion at retention drop-off points | Fresh visual cues can re-engage viewers when attention dips. |

 AI Motion Graphics for TikTok and Instagram Reels